Proposals for revision of RDA

 Multi-page documents should have a date and page number in the form ‘page x of y’ in the upper right hand corner of each page.

-Where to submit a proposal
+Where to submit a proposal or discussion paper

 - Is the proposed revision necessary and appropriate or is it a matter that is better handled by local interpretations, manuals or RDA workflows?